vuestorefront/vue-storefront/packages/core/docs/advanced/creating-custom-composable.md

 Before implementing, we recommend getting familiar with our [composables factories](https://github.com/vuestorefront/vue-storefront/tree/next/packages/core/core/src/factories).
 This will help you understand how they work internally.

+## Naming convention

+While not mandatory, we recommend that you follow the industry convention of naming composables using camelCase and prefixing them with the `use` keyword.

-## Convention
+## Structure

-While it's not mandatory, we recommend following our convention of returning raw data object (`result` in the example below) and well as `loading` and `error` properties:
+We recommend following our convention of returning raw data object (`result` in the example below) and well as `loading` and `error` properties:

 - Raw data object should contain a response from the API later passed to getters to extract data.